dotunolusoga/recommendr/README.md

 Acceptance Criteria:

-* The program prints out confirmation that the recommendation has been deleted
+* The program prints out confirmation that the recommendation has been edited
 * The edited recommendation is updated in the database
 * All references to the edited recommendation are updated in the database
 * After the editing the user is taken back to the main manage menu